Epic Games: Fortnite success (2018–present)

 The Information reported that Epic Games was launching a new scripted entertainment division in October 2021, bringing on three former executives from Lucasfilm to manage it, with initial plans for a Fortnite film.

-In February 2022, Epic Games announced that at least half a billion accounts have been created on its platform.
+In February 2022, Epic Games announced that at least half a billion accounts had been created on its platform.

 Epic released the initial beta version of RealityScan, a mobile app that uses the tools from Capturing Reality and Quixel, in April 2022.
 RealityScan allows users to create 3D models that can be imported into Sketchfab using photos taken by the user.